howzat/howzat.github.io/index.rst

 As upper bounds constrain to narrower types, so lower bounds constrain to wider ones.
 The lower bound is denoted by the ``>:`` symbol, which we can read as 'super-class of'.
-Lets look at an example ripped from Joshua Suereth's book `Scala in Depth <http://www.manning.com/suereth/>`_
+Let's look at an example ripped from Joshua Suereth's book `Scala in Depth <http://www.manning.com/suereth/>`_
 ::
    class Container {